Faculty and Staff

 - Go to the Instructional Resources channel and click on Attendance Verification.
 (Click here for an example).

-- After the class is completed, go back to your Attendance Verification, choose the appropriate class, and click on Enter Attendance.
+- After the Folio Attendance Verification Quiz has closed, go back to your Attendance Verification Tool, choose the appropriate class, and click on Enter Attendance.
 On the next screen under Attendance Status, choose the appropriate status (Attended, Did Not Attend, Hold Seat) for each student on your roster.
 (Click here for an example.)

-- Under DOE guidance for online courses, you should only report a student as attending an online course once the student has completed an academically related activity such as an initial assignment or post.
+- Instructors should only report a student as attending an online course once the student has completed an academically related activity such as an initial assignment or post.
 Merely logging in and viewing course material does not constitute attendance.
-You should also check with your Department Chair or Dean’s Office to determine if there is a policy in effect dealing with Attendance Verification for online courses.
-Please remember that students may have the ability to add the online course (if there are open seats or if there is a waitlist for the course) after you have done your initial attendance verification.

 Please contact the Registrar’s Office by emailing firstname.lastname@example.org if you have questions concerning Attendance Verification.

 University policy requires students to attend the first class meeting of all classes in which they are registered.
 Instructors are required to ensure first-day attendance is reported for all students registered in their classes.
 Students who are verified as “Not Attending” a course will be dropped.
-This policy applies to all courses and includes on-campus, off-campus, distance learning, two-way interactive video, and internet (online) classes.
+This policy applies to all courses and includes on-campus, off-campus, distance learning, two-way interactive video, and online classes (except for eCore and GOML courses).
 Students recorded as “Not Attending” may not receive financial aid, and their attendance will be officially verified before financial aid will be disbursed.

 Students who have demonstrable extenuating circumstances that prohibit them from attending the first day of classes must contact their instructor to avoid being dropped from the course.
-If the professor approves the absence, a seat will need to be held for the student.
+If the instructor approves the absence, they will mark the student as “Held Seat” until they can verify the student as “Attending” or “Did Not Attend”.

 A student whose military obligations require his/her absence from class for more than the first day may seek an exemption from the class attendance policy.
 The student will need to contact the college associate dean to request an exemption from the class attendance policy.
 Students must also provide the associate dean(s) with a copy of their military orders.
 The associate dean(s) will contact the appropriate department chair(s) and course instructor(s) with the exemption request.
 The course instructor(s) will carefully consider the request and base their decision on the course attendance policies and the student’s ability to address any missed coursework upon the student’s return.